PhD Physics, Nanophotonics Centre, University of Cambridge

-When I was asked to write down a preference for a college in my Masters application last year, I had no doubts in choosing Clare Hall.
-I already knew the College, and I was sure that the friendly and lively atmosphere would be the perfect environment for my Masters studies.
+When I was asked to write down a preference for a college in my Masters application last year, I had no doubts about choosing Clare Hall.
+I already knew the College, and I was sure that the friendly and lively atmosphere would be the perfect environment for my studies.

-There is a very active student community that organises parties, sports activities, concerts and conferences.
+There is a very active student community here who organise parties, sports activities, concerts and conferences.
 Try to join as many of these as you can, and you will come away from your Cambridge experience with a whole new family.

 Clare Hall has been home to myself and my young family since October 2013.
 The University’s venerated collegial structure ensures that students have access to both intellectual stimulation and pastoral care and Clare Hall offers a unique experience in Cambridge for both.

 As an architect, I cannot help link Clare Hall’s architecture to its evolving culture: Modern yet of its place, modest but confident, informal but valuing tradition and most importantly human-scaled to foster congeniality.

-In the Cambridge timeline, Clare Hall is indeed very young, but over the past fifty years, it has established a distinguished reputation for itself especially among the Postgraduate only community.
-Students will find that support for research is both generous and forthcoming ensuring well-rounded development and unlike other colleges, Clare Hall is very accommodating of students with families, extending this welcome to its dining and recreational facilities.
+In the Cambridge timeline, Clare Hall is indeed very young, but over the past 50 years, it has established a distinguished reputation for itself especially among the Postgraduate only community.
+Students will find that support for research is both generous and forthcoming ensuring well-rounded development.
+Unlike other colleges, Clare Hall is very accommodating of students with families, extending this welcome to its dining and recreational facilities.
 As a result, my family feels as much a part of the College as I do.

-One my most rewarding social engagements at the College has been being part of reviving its cricketing tradition.
-The spectacular annual Fellows vs Students match sees virtually the entire College participating in realising the event with non-hierarchical camaraderie.
+One of my most rewarding social engagements at the College has been reviving its cricketing tradition.
+The spectacular annual Fellows vs students match sees virtually the entire College participating in non-hierarchical camaraderie.
 This is the quintessential spirit of Clare Hall.